Majdoddin/assessor/README.md

 # Assessor
 Assessor, as an _adaptive colloquium_, generates challenging training samples for training of symbolic regression systems like [Boolformer](https://github.com/sdascoli/boolformer).
-Assessor plays the crucial role of self-play, as in [AlphaZero](https://arxiv.org/abs/1712.01815), yet is tailored to the asymmetry of symbolic regression: 👉 Crafting puzzles is simpler than solving them.
+Assessor plays the crucial role of self-play, as in [AlphaZero](https://arxiv.org/abs/1712.01815), yet is tailored to the asymmetry of symbolic regression: 👉 Crafting puzzles is simpler than solving them  ([post](https://x.com/RMajdoddin/status/1743566432489619947?s=20) on X)

 The setup runs like a [GAN](https://arxiv.org/abs/1406.2661).
 Assessor, a transformer based on [nanoGPT](https://github.com/karpathy/nanogpt), generates Boolean formulas.
 The formulas are used to train a system, and are labeled easy if the trained system does it, otherwise hard.
 The Assessor is in turn trained using the labeled formulas to generate more challenging samples.